 Evaluation of tools and approaches from research on pharmaceuticals.

-As outlined also by (Muller & Nendza 2007), substances that would make bad oral drugs because of low solubility and slow adsorption kinetics, can be very bioaccumulative environmental contaminants.
+As also outlined by (Muller & Nendza 2007), substances that would make bad oral drugs because of low solubility and slow adsorption kinetics, can be very bioaccumulative environmental contaminants.
 An evaluation of models used for computer aided drug design might be a first step towards identifying other interactions than lipid partitioning or assessing potential elimination kinetics.
 Generation of data for validation of the model results will be necessary.
-First attempts of modelling interactions with proteins show there is a potential but also considerable effort involved in application of those models for regulatory purposes (Ng & Hungerbühler 2014).
+First attempts of modeling interactions with proteins show there is a potential but also considerable effort involved in application of those models for regulatory purposes (Ng & Hungerbühler 2014).

 In the future, this might result in a screening tool that identifies chemical structures likely to interact with a set of proteins, which are defined to be relevant.